fengziyue/ziyue-s-homepage/content/authors/admin/_index.md

   - ""
 ---

 Ziyue Feng is a Ph.D. student at Clemson University.
-His research interests include, 3D Computer vision, Deep Learning, and Autonomous.
-He is now focused on Depth Estimation and LiDAR Localization.
+His research interests include Computer vision, Machine Learning, and Autonomous Driving.
+He is now focused on Depth Estimation and Dynamic Objects in 3D Computer Vision.